Erectile Dysfunction Isn’t Always Permanent. Learn About the Possible Causes and Treatments for Temporary Impotence

 If erectile dysfunction is rare, you’re healthy, and there’s a consistent trigger, like exhaustion or a big fight with your partner, getting rest or talking with your partner may be all you need (you can find some suggestions here).
 If the issue runs deeper, like depression or a possible medication side effect, seek help from your doctor or another health care professional.

-If you have situational erectile dysfunction, don’t try medications like Viagra or Cialis, as overusing them—when there is no medical reason— can ultimately lead to performance anxiety and psychological dependence.
-These medicines also come with real side effects.
+If you have situational erectile dysfunction, don’t try ED medications, as overusing them—when there is no medical reason— can ultimately lead to performance anxiety and psychological dependence.
+These also come with real side effects.

 Men should be cautious of over the counter herbal supplements that claim to treat erectile dysfunction.
-Many have no substantial evidence behind them and can cause serious side effects like seizures and heart attacks.
+Many have no substantial evidence behind them and can cause serious side effects.

 If you notice problems once in a while or only under certain circumstances, it’s likely you have temporary erectile dysfunction.
 Remember its normal to lose an erection once in a while, so don’t be alarmed and deal with any triggers that worsen occasional erectile dysfunction.
 On the other hand, be informed about the concerning signs that indicate an underlying problem and be prepared to see your doctor so you can treat them.